USDAForestService/fs-open-forest-platform/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/flexion/fs-intake-module.svg)](https://github.com/flexion/fs-intake-module/issues)

 # U.S. Forest Service Intake Module
-Module for intake of special use applications for Forest Service Application Permits.
+### Module for intake of special use applications for Forest Service Application Permits.

-### A collection of documents and links related to the Flexion and 18F/TTS Forest Service Permits project

 ## Welcome
 The U.S. Forest Service is engaged in an ongoing effort to modernize and simplify their permitting processes.
 One facet of this effort is to make special use permits available to obtain online.
 Flexion worked with GSA's Technology Transformation Service's Office of Acquisitions and the Forest Service to build out this platform for noncommercial and temporary use permits.